Mike Caliendo

-Early life and education
+Early life and college

 Caliendo was born on October 21, 1997.
 He attended Brookfield East High School in Wisconsin where he was team captain as a senior.
 He was named the team's most valuable player as well as Associated Press first-team all-state following his final season on the team.
 He was an all-conference scholar athlete and was named Greater Metro Conference Offensive Lineman of the Year.
 Caliendo was a three-star prospect and was the eleventh-best prospect in the state according to ESPN.

 Caliendo committed to Western Michigan University (WMU) but did not see any playing time as a true freshman in 2016.
 In 2017, he appeared on 777 snaps, playing in all 12 games (10 as a starter) and earning academic all-conference.
 He was a Mid-American Conference (MAC) Distinguished Scholar-Athlete and helped his school to rank among the top MAC teams in several categories, including points-per-game with 33.9 (3rd in the MAC), rushing yards per-game with 224.8 (2nd in the MAC), fewest turnovers lost with 18 (3rd in the MAC), third down conversion percentage with .395 (3rd in the MAC), and conversion percentage on fourth downs with .600 (3rd in the MAC).
 Western Michigan was among the top 35 teams nationally in points per game, rushing yards per game, and fewest passes intercepted and fourth down conversion percentage.

 For his third season, 2018, Caliendo again earned academic all-conference honors as well as MAC Distinguished Scholar-Athlete honors.
 He was a starter in all 13 games, playing on 900 snaps, and helped block for the WMU running game which scored 32 touchdowns and had a 199.46 rushing yards per-game average, which was third best in the conference.
 He helped the team rank high among the MAC teams in several offensive statistical categories, including fewest sacks allowed per game (1.54, 2nd place in the MAC), average time of possession (33:36, best in the MAC), average passing yards per game (237.4, 3rd in the MAC), fewest turnovers (19, 4th in the MAC), fewest interceptions (9, 4th in the MAC), fewest TFLs allowed per game (5.15, 4th in the MAC), total offensive yards per game (436.8, 3rd in the MAC), points per game (32.0, 4th in the MAC), and total first downs (296, 4th in the MAC).
 The team ranked top-50 in the nation for fewest sacks allowed per game (38th), fewest passes intercepted (43rd), points per game (38th), rushing yards per game (38th), offensive yards per game (35th), first downs (31st), average time of possession (6th), and fewest TFLs allowed per game (32nd).